5 Steps You Can Use To Build a “First Team” Mindset

 Treat Them Like a Cohort

-If you don’t treat your leadership team like a cohort, they won’t become one.
-Ensure you regularly bring together your leadership team, including everything from mailing lists and slack channels to team-building exercises and social events.
+Suppose you don’t treat your leadership team like a cohort.
+In that case, they won’t become one.
+Ensure you regularly bring together your leadership team, including everything from mailing lists, Slack channels, to team-building exercises and social events.

 Information and trust are the currencies of leadership, and demonstrating an equal distribution through shared experiences is a powerful tool.